 About

 I live in the rainy/sunny mountains of Puerto Rico with my wife, our 4-year-old son and 1-year-old daughter.
-We live in the house where my wife grew up, the house that her uncles built, section by section, as their mother was able to save up money from her job as the manager of the local school cafeteria.
+We live in the house where my wife grew up, the house that her uncle built, section by section, as abuela was able to save up money from her job managing the local school cafeteria.
 We are slowly and painstakingly evicting the ghosts who live there, but that's a story for another day.
-My mom lives in a nursing home nearby.
-She doesn't speak Spanish.
-The caregivers don't speak much English.
-But they find a way to communicate and my mom is happy.
-That's what counts.
-We live a simple life.
-When I’m not running after the kids or schlepping my mom to our house in our tricked-out wheelchair accessible van, you’ll usually find me in my garden, tending to my lettuce greens, pruning back my tomato plants, and praying to finally grow just one sweet cantaloupe, for crying out loud.

 Most of my career has been spent in nonprofit work, helping people organize for justice and build power through collective action.
 In my current role at my current organization, I serve as the finder, keeper and presenter of information, whether that involves research and crafting strategic reports for our campaigns, designing and administering our membership database, or employing our member relations management system.
 I stumbled into this role by necessity, not design.